vinaykumarseelam/255_Bonus_Work/README.md

 Visualisation Results :

+1.Time taken by OpenVINO vs Tensorflow Inference

 ![image](https://github.com/vinaykumarseelam/255_Bonus_Work/blob/main/255_BarGraph.png)

-Graph representing the various time by the model to predict the class labels in normal tensor flow environment vs that in OpenVINO envirnoment :
+Graph representing the various time by the model to predict the class labels in normal tensor flow environment vs that in OpenVINO envirnoment, we can clearly see that OpenVINO takes a way less time than that of the Tensorflow inference for various test sizes.

 ![image](https://github.com/vinaykumarseelam/255_Bonus_Work/blob/main/255_LineGraph.png)